dashingsoft/pyarmor/src/user-guide.md

 * py2exe and cx_Freeze cound not find dependent system library files after scripts are obfuscated

-Here is one of workaround, it is suitable for use with py2app and PyInstaller eidther.
+Here is one of workaround, it is suitable for py2app and PyInstaller eidther.

-1. First edit entry script `hello.py`, insert 2 lines
+1. Edit entry script `hello.py`, insert 2 lines at the beginning

         from pytransform import pyarmor_runtime
         pyarmor_runtime()

 2. Copy `pytransform.py` to source

         cp /path/to/pyarmor/pytransform.py /path/to/src

 3. Build with py2exe or cx_Freeze

         cd /path/to/src
         python setup.py py2exe
         python setup.py build ( For cx_Freeze )

-4. Create a pyarmor project
+4. Create a Pyarmor project

         cd /path/to/pyarmor
         python pyarmor.py init --src=/path/to/src myproject